ripeda/macOS-Pkg-Builder/README.md

     pkg_signing_identity:   Signing identity to use when signing the package.
                             If missing, no signing will be performed.

+    pkg_as_distribution:    Convert the package to a product archive.
+                            Default: False

     File Structure:
         {
             # Source: Destination